Nora Tausz Rónai: Life in Brazil

 Rónai studied architecture at the Faculdade de Arquitetura e Urbanismo (FAU) [pt], part of the Federal University of Rio de Janeiro, from 1945 to 1950.
 She then worked as a professor of descriptive geometry in the Department of Analysis and Representation of Form from 1951 and 1979.

 Rónai married philologist, translator and writer Paulo Rónai in civil ceremony in February 1952.
 She had designed one of the covers of his books.
 They had two daughters together, Cora Rónai and Laura Rónai.
 Her husband died in 1992, aged 85.

 Swimming

 In the 1950s, Rónai was the Rio de Janeiro champion in diving.
 She featured on the cover of Seleções Esportivas magazine in January 1950.

 After the death of her husband While in her 60s, Rónai took up swimming and was invited compete for Icaraí Regatta Club.
 She began competing internationally as a Masters swimmer in 1993, made her debut in the South American swimming championships in Belo Horizonte, Brazil, and made her World Championship debut in Montreal, Quebec, Canada, in 1994.

-Rónai has won 13 gold medals and has broken broke national and regional records for her age group in her swimming career.
+Rónai has won 13 gold medals and has broken both national and regional records for her age group in her swimming career.
 At the 2014 World Aquatics Masters Championships, she swam the 200m butterfly stroke in under nine minutes, setting a record and becoming the oldest swimmer to ever compete in the event.
 She trains four times a week.